treysuiter/csharp/README.md

-Practive space for new .NET things.
+Practice space for new .NET things.